What Is a Government Debt Relief Program?

 Here are some of the solutions they might offer:

-Hardship Programs: Many creditors offer hardship programs that can help you get through tough times.
+Hardship programs: Many creditors offer hardship programs to help you get through tough times.
 These programs might reduce or pause payments, lower interest rates, or waive fees for individuals experiencing financial difficulty.

-Debt Settlement Services: You can get professional help to negotiate with creditors.
-This can result in settling your debt for less than the full amount owed.
+Debt settlement services: You can get professional help to negotiate with creditors.
+This could result in significant debt reduction.

 Take the next steps